 Most students and parents will use university catalogs to compare prices.
 Those making cost comparisons between universities are encouraged to look closely at all potential charges to ensure that accurate costs are compared.
 Comprehensive charge, room, and board are areas where comparisons should be made.
+Freed-Hardeman University has elected not to hide fees or charge additional class fees so that you can know exactly what your costs will include.

 When comparing tuition costs, it is important to search the catalog of potential institutions to see how many credit hours are required to complete a degree (At FHU, 126 credit hours are required for graduation.)
 By dividing that number by the assumed eight (8) semester college career, the average number of credit hours needed per semester can be calculated.
 The average at most institutions is 16 to 16.5 credit hours per semester.
-At FHU it is 15.75 hours.
+At FHU, it is 15.75 hours.

 Costs for room, board, and fees of other institutions should also be considered.
 The number of meals taken in the University cafeteria per week determines the cost of board.
 The type residence hall and the choice of a private or shared room determine the cost of housing.
 Activity fees, general fees, and class or lab fees of other institutions must also be considered.
 These vary greatly between institutions.
+Freed-Hardeman University does not charge any of these types of fees.

-Freed-Hardeman University will make every effort to provide the best possible education at the lowest possible price.
+Freed-Hardeman University will make every effort to provide a high quality education at the lowest possible price.

-STUDENT CHARGES AND EXPENSES (BEGINNING JUNE 1, 2015)
+STUDENT CHARGES AND EXPENSES (BEGINNING JUNE 1, 2017)

-Undergraduate Summer and Two-Week Courses 2015-2016
+Undergraduate Summer and Two-Week Courses 2017-2018

-Comprehensive Charge (per credit hour) Room (per week or partial week) Board (per week or partial week, required if in the residence hall) Privileged Housing Room (per week or partial week) \$ \$ \$ 560 57 100 170 Undergraduate Community Change for 2015 Undergraduate Comprehensive Charge for 2015-2016 Full-Time Comprehensive Charge (includes fall and spring) \$21 L,500 · \$21 \$ 1,500 700
+Comprehensive Charge (per credit hour) \$ 590 Room (per week or partial week) \$ 57 Board (per week or partial week, required if in the residence hall) \$ 100 Privileged Housing Room (per week or partial week) \$ 170

+Undergraduate Comprehensive Charge for 2017-2018